-Email law is very important.
-Email has been and still is a very important communication tool.
+Email law and email compliance are very important.
+Email has been and continues to be a very important communication tool.
 Some people use social media, collaboration tools and instant messaging to communicate, but there are still many who use email, especially for business.
-It is crucial that people comply with laws, rules, codes and standards that apply to email because otherwise the method of communicating could be compromised.
+It is crucial that people comply with laws, rules, codes, and standards that apply to email, as non-compliance could compromise the method of communication.
 There are also some risks associated with email.

 In most countries, there are seldom laws that directly apply to email.
 For example, you seldom find the Email Act.
 But there are many laws that indirectly relate to email.
 For example, e-commerce laws often apply (like the ECT Act in South Africa).
 The use of email is also often dealt with in other laws (for example, company laws, electronic signature or record retention laws).

-There are model laws on email and often there are codes.
-There are also many laws that relate to direct marketing by email.
+There are model laws on email, and often there are codes.
+There are also many email laws that relate to direct marketing by email.

-Email law is important because the risks of failing to comply are significant.
+Email compliance is important because the risks of failing to comply are significant.
 Many organisations have learnt the hard way by not paying attention to the laws that apply to email.
 For example:

 • Lose money because an employee binds the organisation to onerous obligations in an email.